 The Ceiba Tree

-The Ceiba Foundation for Tropical Conservation (pronounced “SAY-ba”) derives its name from Ceiba pentandra, a majestic tropical tree and appropriate symbol for the complex biological interactions and human connections with the environment that drive our work.
-The giant limbs of the Ceiba’s umbrella-shaped crown are laden with epiphytes (aerial plants) and provide a home for countless species of animals.
-Birds feed and nest in the tree’s high perches, mammals use the enormous limbs as aerial highways, frogs raise their tadpoles in the tiny pools that collect in bromeliads, and insects reach the peak of their diversity in the canopy of giant trees like the Ceiba.
+The giant limbs of the Ceiba’s umbrella-shaped crown are laden with vines and epiphytes (aerial plants) and provide home to countless species.
+Birds feed and nest in the tree’s high perches, mammals use the enormous limbs as aerial highways, frogs raise tadpoles in the tiny pools that collect in bromeliads, and insects reach the peak of their diversity in the canopy.

 Click here for more information.